 Don't give up before trying these

-Few things feel as bad as the sinking sense of panic you get when your computer won’t start up.
+Few things feel as bad as the sinking sense of panic you get when your computer won’t start.
 It often happens at the worst possible times, too, like when you’re facing a deadline for class or work.
 If your Mac won’t start up, don’t freak out.

 There are several things you can try that can help resolve the problem.
 Try every method available before you give up on your Mac–chances are, one of these will help.